VRLabs/15-Bits-Position-Rotation-Networking/README.md

 "SyncedObject/Hidden" will be True if a player using the Avatar Distance Hider has hidden your avatar.

 If SyncedObject/Loaded is True and SyncedObject/Control is False, this player has your avatar loaded and is ready to see you place the world object.
 Constrain your world prop to the "Synced Object/World/Result" transform when SyncedObject/Finished is True.
 How your prop appears before networking is finished is up to you.
-You can show an world drop without networking and switch the constraint when networking is finished, or you can keep your prop hidden until networking is finished.
+You can perform a world drop without networking and switch the constraint when networking is finished, or you can keep your prop hidden until networking is finished.

 If SyncedObject/Loaded is False while SyncedObject/Control is True, it is a late player.
 For them, your world prop should start off hidden, and then made visible and constrained to Synced Object/World/Result when networking is finished.